While natural gas is generally safe, there are dangers to be aware of. Here’s what to do if you smell that you have a gas leak.

 Contact the National Gas Emergency Service on 0800 111 999 as soon as possible, as they’ll be able to offer advice and help, as well as next best steps.
 This number is free to call, and available 24 hours a day.
 They’ll also alert Cadent, which operates and maintains the distribution of natural gas.

 Letting your neighbours know is also helpful, in the case there may be a gas leak in their property too.

 If you smell gas outside the house, such as in the street, again the National Gas Emergency Service is the hotline to call.

 How can I detect a gas leak?

-You can also sense a gas leak from signs in your household appliances, even if you cannot smell gas.
+You can sometimes sense a gas leak from signs in your household appliances, even if you cannot smell gas.
 You may hear a hiss, for instance.

 What is gas?

 Natural gas is considered to be one of the safest and cleanest fossil fuels used within properties, powering home appliances such as the cooker or heater.
 But there are dangers worth bearing in mind.

 Alarms can detect the presence of smoke or carbon monoxide, but a natural gas leak is detected through sounds, sights and smells.